 For information on obtaining a Driver Licence, please contact the Department of Transport and Main Roads.

-ICP Training Overview
+IRPP Training Overview

 The 10 week course includes theory and practical components designed to give and reinforce the skills needed to complete police recruit training, as well as familiarise participants with the QPS and Queensland Government structure and systems.

 During the IRPP, participants will receive the salary of a police recruit, which is $1,524.70* gross per fortnight (70 per cent of a First Year Constable's base salary).